SGO-Nova/Deterministic-Finite-Automata/README.md

 **body:** -> This is where the user will be allowed to enter the transition relation\
   The syntax only allows one relation per line. *ie. Start_Node, transition_alphabet, Next_Node* For a better example, look at the 'code' below.\
 \
-The only syntax order for the funcations is that the nodes() function has to be the first function so it can create the nodes and give them pointers as the other functions do not know what to do with information given if it is not created first.\
+The syntax order for the funcations is that the nodes: function has to be the first function so it can create the nodes and give them pointers as the other functions do not know what to do with information given if it is not created first.
+Also **The first line must either be blank or the regular expression of the DFA**, because the code prints the first line to the console as a regular expression hint.\
 \
 An example 'code' would be:
 ```
-nodes: //Lists all possible nodes taht can be visited
+(a + b)* (ab + ba) (a + b)*
+nodes:
 q0,q1,q2,q3

-start: //Lists the starting node
+start:
 q0

-body: //Gives the transition relation for the automata
+body:
 q0,a,q1
 q0,b,q2
 q1,a,q1
 q1,b,q3